-Rihanna, Ariana Grande and MONSTA X Have All Donated To Coronavirus Relief
+Rihanna, Ariana Grande and MONSTA X Donate To Covid-10 Relief

 Coronavirus - or COVID-19, to give it its scientific name - is now affecting people all over the world, from China where it first originated, to Italy, South Korea, the USA, and everywhere in between.
 And while many celebrities are talking about how to best avoid spreading it - washing your hands with soap and water for 20 seconds and catching coughs in a tissue being top of the list - some have gone a step further and are putting their hands in their deep pockets to help alleviate the spread of the virus.